LUMC/sentinel/src/sphinx/users_introduction.rst

 the parsing code inside Sentinel but we are working to make the setup more modular.

 All uploaded JSON files are only accessible to the uploader and site administrators.
-The data points contained in the JSON file, however, are available to anybody with access to the HTTP endpoints.
+The data points contained in the JSON file however, are available to anybody with access to the HTTP endpoints.
 These data points are anonymized by default.
 Only after (optional) authentication, can a user see the names of the data points.